-I'm running Apache Spark jobs on an Amazon EMR cluster, and the core node is almost out of disk space.
+I want to run Apache Spark jobs on an Amazon EMR cluster, but the core node is almost out of disk space.

 Resolution

-Nodes that have at least one Amazon Elastic Block Store (Amazon EBS) volume attached are considered unhealthy if they hit more than 90% disk utilization.
-To determine which nodes might have reached 90% disk utilization, do the following:
+When nodes that have at least one Amazon Elastic Block Store (Amazon EBS) volume attached reach more than 90% disk utilization, they're considered unhealthy.
+To determine which nodes have reached 90% disk utilization, complete the following steps:

-1. Check the Amazon CloudWatch metric MRUnhealthyNodes.
-This metric indicates the number of unhealthy nodes of an EMR cluster.
+- Check the MRUnhealthyNodes Amazon CloudWatch metric.
+This metric shows the number of unhealthy nodes in an EMR cluster.

-Note: You can create a CloudWatch Alarm to monitor the MRUnhealthyNodes metric.
+Note: You can also create a CloudWatch Alarm to monitor the MRUnhealthyNodes metric.

 df -h